Gnaku-18519/DataAnalysis/README.md

 ## Heap Files (**Unordered**)
 * Higher levels of DBMS operate on **records** and **file of records**
+  * record == tuple
-  * file = collection of pages, each containing a collection of records
+  * file of records == an implementation of storing tables == collection of pages, each containing a collection of records
 * To support record level operations, we must:
   * keep track of the pages in a file
   * keep track of free space on pages